EddieC97/Entropy-card-game/README.md

 **CSS**\

 ## Next Steps:
-1. Adding more variety of cards with new effect (draw 2, opponent draw 2 ,see opponent hand)
+1. Adding more variety of cards with new effects (draw 2, opponent draw 2 ,see opponent hand)
-2. Adding more background theme
+2. Adding more background themes
 3. Allowing for 2 person play across a server
-4. History of cards played and effect triggered
+4. Keeping record of cards played and effect triggered

 ## What I learned:

+This is the Javascript for how to create a pop-up button
 ```JavaScript
 function toggleWhatGamePopup() {
     let popupGame = document.getElementById("popupGame")